 But here’s the revelationary point.
 Our methodologies are making it possible to close the academic differential quite quickly, even with children who are a long way behind.
 Our results are coming from exceptional school and host family relationships, and intensive, culturally-cognisant tutoring – sometimes up to five times per week – with one-on-one, short bursts, stimulating content, creative learning, momentum in sessions and a leaning towards maths, science and technology.
 It’s even more effective if they’ve been to training or had a run prior.
 It is a radical new look at Aboriginal education.

 Our scholarship holders are showing us their dedication, tenacity and hard work as they aspire – through education and football – to create a better future for themselves and their families

 • remedial tutoring

 Watch video interview to our young athletes:

-Meet seven of our 2017 JMF Sydney scholarship recipients:
+Meet five of our 2018 JMF Sydney scholarship recipients:

 Inaugural JMF Scholarship holder